Robert P. Letcher: Later political career

 On returning to Kentucky, Letcher resumed his legal practice.
-While he was away in Mexico, the congressional seat of Kentucky's Eighth District was won by Democrat John C. Breckinridge.
+While he was away in Mexico, Kentucky's 8th congressional district was won by Democrat John C. Breckinridge.
 Known as the "Ashland district" because it contained Henry Clay's Ashland estate and much of the territory he once represented, it was a Whig bastion that hadn't been represented by a Democrat since 1828.
-Whigs were eager to avenge the loss in 1853, and Letcher wanted to be their candidate, but at their state convention, they chose Kentucky Attorney General James Harlan.
+Whigs were eager to avenge the loss in 1853, and Letcher wanted to be their candidate, but the state convention chose Kentucky Attorney General James Harlan.
 The nomination was not well-received among some Whig factions; Harlan withdrew in March 1853, and Letcher was chosen to replace him.

 Letcher first met Breckinridge in debate at Nicholasville on April 18, 1853.
 As the incumbent, Breckinridge spoke first and focused on political issues like contrasting the higher revenue generated by the Democratic Walker tariff with that produced by the higher Tariff of 1842 favored by the Whigs.
 Letcher, as he did for much of the campaign, responded by appealing to party loyalty; Breckinridge would misrepresent the district, he claimed, "because he is a Democrat".
 While Breckinridge was typically well composed in debate, Letcher would often become angry.
 On one occasion, Letcher so frequently attempted to interrupt Breckinridge that John J. Crittenden grabbed him by the coat tails to restrain him.
 Breckinridge supporters derisively nicknamed Letcher "Coat Tails" for the remainder of the campaign.

-When Letcher's factional enemy, abolitionist Cassius Marcellus Clay, endorsed Breckinridge, Letcher charged that this, combined with the abolitionist views of Breckinridge's uncle, Reverend Robert Jefferson Breckinridge, proved that Breckinridge was secretly an abolitionist, despite his consistent denial that Congress had the power to interfere with that institution.
-Breckinridge responded by citing newspaper accounts of an 1848 campaign speech Letcher had made in Indiana on behalf of Zachary Taylor.
-In the speech, he predicted that the constitutional convention then under way in Kentucky would produce a document that contained provisions for gradual emancipation, noting "It is only the ultra men in the extreme South who desire the extension of slavery."
+When Letcher's factional enemy, abolitionist Cassius Marcellus Clay, endorsed Breckinridge, Letcher charged that this, combined with the anti-slavery views of Breckinridge's uncle, Reverend Robert Jefferson Breckinridge, showed that Breckinridge was secretly an abolitionist, despite his consistent denial that Congress had the power to interfere with slavery.
+Breckinridge responded by citing an 1848 campaign speech Letcher had made in Indiana on behalf of Zachary Taylor.
+In that speech, Letcher predicted that the constitutional convention then underway in Kentucky would establish provisions for gradual emancipation, noting "It is only the ultra men in the extreme South who desire the extension of slavery."